Casuals and the Workplace

-Alongside the recent and changing circumstances of the coronavirus pandemic, an issue that has arose is the increasing rate of casualization in the workplace.
-In a recent interview with the ACTU secretary Sally McManus, she expresses her concern with the increasing rate of casuals at 25 percent in the past 20 years, as it has caused insecurity within the Australian workforce1.
+Casuals and the workplace.
+The role they play, and the fairness and uncertainty of employment has become more prominent in recent times.
+Alongside the recent and changing circumstances of the coronavirus pandemic.
+An issue that has arose is the increasing rate of casualization in the workplace.
+In a recent interview with the ACTU secretary Sally McManus, she expresses her concern with the increasing rate of casuals at 25 percent in the past 20 years.
+As it has caused insecurity within the Australian workforce1.

 During this time of much uncertainty, Australian employees are left to feel displaced and neglected by their employers.
 However, what is even more concerning is the Government contracting out essential services and the impact this is having upon Australians.
 Where these untrained security contractors have acted so recklessly that they are reason to cause Victoria back into a six-week lockdown.

 Casualization describes the transformation of a workforce from permanent contracts to employment engagement on a short-term or casual basis.

 Quite interestingly, in Australia 35% of its workers are either casual employees or contractors2.

 The Fair work Commission lists that these casual employees:

 - Usually works irregular hours

 - Doesn’t get paid sick or annual leave